What this guide covers: BMW M3 (G80, 2021+) with the BMW S58 twin-turbo inline-6.

 What should I log/monitor after changes?

-Temps, fueling indicators, and any torque/limit events.
-Use the same test conditions to compare.
+Log IAT/charge temps, boost target vs actual, ignition timing and corrections, fueling indicators, temps (coolant/oil), and any throttle closure/torque-limit events.
+Repeat the same test in similar conditions to compare.

 Related guides